 12).
 The “Transaction Summary” section is intended to summarize the transactions listed above and to notate any special circumstances regarding the account.

 13).
 Once everything has been verified and found to be compliant with bank statement “Closing Balance”, the auditor should write to indicate the report has been audited and sign it.

+14).
+Coordinate with Area Treasurer and Activities Treasurer on all Financial reports.

 Notes:

-i).
 See attachment samples of previous Treasury and Audit Reports.

 ii).
 The Auditor should also review the Bank Reconciliation Article in the ASC Policy for further clarity on auditing procedures